 As a widower myself, I also know all too well the challenges that grief mixed with financial uncertainty can have.
 Before my wife Sarah passed away, I was also her caregiver.
 I learned how to persevere by ordering my life around my faith in God and aligning family, work, and finances with what was really important.
 Although I would never have wished to go through such trials and hardships, I realize that I now have the opportunity to combine my financial training and experience to help people with a deep, personal understanding of how grief affects every single area of life.

 I know how hard grief can be.
 It’s difficult to even consider forcing an order on your pain, much less the rest of your life.
 Your financial life might be completely rearranged, irrevocably changed by loss of income or even by life insurance or other death benefits.
 If your grief is anything like mine was, just getting through the day-to-day responsibilities was hard enough.
 Trying to figure out your finances might seem crushing or impossible.
 There is no “moving on” from grief.
 It will always be a part of you.
 But, there is moving forward and taking the next step.
 As a trusted partner and companion in your grief journey, I now have the incredible privilege to help other widows and widowers do that with their finances.

-I’m also a frequent personal-finance freelance writer and speaker, especially on military or grief-related financial topics.
+I’m also a frequent personal-finance freelance writer and speaker, fintech consultant, especially on military or grief-related financial topics.
+Since 2022, I am also an Adjuct Faculty at Regent University teaching in their masters of financial planning and CERTFIED FINANCIAL PLANNER (TM) certificate program.
 I love teaching others how to take control of their finances!

 You can read even more about my experience, education, and credentials on the About page.